tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_stoplight_activity.md

 ## Explore Stoplight

-In this activity, you'll explore Stoplight more by expanding various sections and making some modifications.
+Now that you have some data populated in Stoplight, let's explore Stoplight a bit more by expanding various sections and making some modifications.

 1. In the side pane, expand **PATHS** and then expand your endpoint.
 It should look something like this: